-The University of New England College of Osteopathic Medicine (UNE COM) fosters health care leaders across the continuum in undergraduate, pre-doctoral, graduate, and continuing medical education.
-UNE COM advances exceptional osteopathic health care locally and globally through practice, research, scholarship, education, and community health.
+The University of New England College of Osteopathic Medicine (UNE COM) fosters health care leaders across the continuum in undergraduate, pre-doctoral, graduate, and continuing medical education to advance exceptional osteopathic health care locally and globally through practice, research, scholarship, education, and community health.

-UNE COM, set in a beautiful location where the Saco River meets the Atlantic Ocean, is committed to serving the people of New England through an emphasis on educating primary care physicians.
-UNE COM offers academic excellence, a supportive learning environment and a picturesque ocean-side campus.
-UNE has four Centers of Excellence for Research and Scholarship including Center of Excellence for Neuroscience, Center for Excellence in Interprofessional Education and Center for Community and Public Health.
-The College has been recognized for excellence in primary care, osteopathic manipulative medicine, and geriatric education.
+UNE COM, set in a beautiful location where the Saco River meets the Atlantic Ocean, is committed to serving the people of New England and the nation through an emphasis on educating primary care physicians.
+UNE COM offers academic excellence, a supportive learning environment and a picturesque oceanside campus.
+UNE has seven Centers of Excellence, which include the Center for Biomedical Research Excellence for the Study of Pain and Sensory Function (COBRE); the Center for Excellence in Aging and Health; the Center for Excellence in Health Innovation; the Center for Excellence in the Marine Sciences; the Center for Excellence in the Neurosciences; the Center for the Enrichment of Teaching and Learning; and the Interprofessional Education Collaborative.
+UNE COM is recognized for excellence in primary care, osteopathic manipulative medicine, and geriatric education.

 Biddeford, Maine; Rural, Oceanside.
 Closest city is Portland, ME.

 Type: Private, non-profit

 UNE COM is accredited by the Commission on Osteopathic College Accreditation (COCA) and by the Commission on Institutions of Higher Education of the New England Association of Schools and Colleges.